Uncovering Big Tech Lobbying - European DIGITAL SME Alliance

 Companies providing digital services play an integral role in our lives, shaping how we communicate, access information, and conduct business.
 The largest and most dominant tech firms, such as Alphabet, Meta, Amazon, and Microsoft, wield significant financial and political influence, particularly in lobbying European policymakers.Their ability to shape regulatory discussions raises concerns about the balance of power between corporate giants and smaller players, especially SMEs.

-Let's take a closer look at the iceberg together Data showed that over 20% of participants in European Commission workshops on tech regulation failed to disclose their industry affiliations.
+Data showed that over 20% of participants in European Commission workshops on tech regulation failed to disclose their industry affiliations.
 Many attendees represented lobbying firms, think tanks, or legal groups with direct ties to the companies being regulated, raising concerns that Big Tech's influence is being exerted through hidden channels rather than open debate.

-Read more
+Read more Hidden Networks of Influence

 Beyond direct lobbying, Big Tech also operates through its extensive networks.
 By failing to often clearly disclose their affiliations, these entities reinforce corporate narratives under the guise of independence, further skewing public debates and limiting opportunities for alternative perspectives - especially from smaller digital players.

-Read more A recent analysis revealed that major tech firms have increased their lobbying budgets to record levels.
-The top 10 digital corporations alone spend a total of €40 million on lobbying to influence EU policy.
-These financial resources allow Big Tech to maintain a dominant voice in shaping laws and regulations such as the Digital Markets Act (DMA) and the Digital Services Act (DSA).
+Read more Let's take a closer look at the iceberg together The digital lobbying budget has risen from €113 million in 2023 to €151 million, a 33.6% increase in two years.
+The top 10 digital corporations alone spend a total of €49 million on lobbying to influence EU policy.
+These financial resources allow them to maintain a dominant voice in shaping laws such as the GDPR, the Digital Markets Act, and the Digital Services Act.
+Escalating Lobbying Expenditures

 CONTACT US